odoo/odoo/doc/reference/views.rst

   ``name``
       the name of a many2one field (on the current model).
-Custom header will be displayed when grouping the view on this field name (only for first level).
+Custom header will be displayed when grouping the view on this field name.

   .. code-block:: xml